wellcomecollection/docs/rfcs/038-sierra-series/README.md

 is for the frontend to choose whether to render the hierarchy base on the Work `WorkType`, which is `Collection` in the case of archive Works.

-As series and Host Item Entries can have volumes, the proposal is to represent those as Items.
+As series and Host Item Entries can have volumes, the proposal is to represent them as Works with a `partOf` field containing the Work that they belong to.
 Additionally, if a serie or Host Item Entry has an identifier (such as ISSN os ISBn or other) the proposal is to mint a canonical identifier in the pipeline and to expose that identifier in the API.
 Finally, the proposal is to model a serie statement or a Host Item Entry with a type `Work`.